 Remember: The NHS only has to inform you if you have breached the £40,000 allowance.
 They are not always aware if you have suffered tapering and consequently have a lower allowance.
 So, it’s in your best interest to acquire your annual allowance figures.
 Paying your unexpected pension tax bill: Your options >

 How do I get my NHS Pension Statement?

 You can request your NHS pension statement to be sent out by post, which can take up to 12 weeks.
 It is not the fastest process in the world but it’s always good to have a paper copy.
-You can also call the NHS pensions agency directly on 01253 774774 and ask for confirmation of the figures over the phone.
-This way is quicker and it also gives you, your adviser and your accountant more time to look at the situation.
+Historically you may have called them to confirm figures over the phone, but due to call volumes, the ability to do this has just been removed.

 Having the NHS pension growth figure is only one step in the process.

 The NHS figures will not take into account personal pension contributions made or other scheme benefits accrued elsewhere – for example, a military pension relating to membership of the army reserve.

 For personal pensions, unlike the NHS scheme, you simply use the gross contributions actually paid rather than any more esoteric calculation based on growth.